BobaFettyW4p/ObsidianVault/DistributedSystems/Important concepts for the midterm.md

 	- temporal couple occurs as both processes are online at the same time
 - *mailbox*
 	- temporal decoupling - processes are not executing at the same time
-	- communication takes place by putting messages in a mailbox, others can retreive
+	- communication takes place by putting messages in a mailbox, others can retrieve
 ### Event-based and data spaces
 - *event-based*
 	- processes do not know each other explicitly, instead they **publish** a notification describing the occurrence of an event